akshatgit/CS537-Discussion-su21/week-4/README.md

 ## One More (Important) Hint

-Whenever you need to access the global variable `ticks`, think twice whether the `ticklock` has already be held or not.
+Whenever you need to access the global variable `ticks`, think twice whether the `ticklock` is already being held or not.
 As you may see in the quiz, a process who tries to acquire the lock that it has already acquired will cause a kernel panic.

 For example, suppose you want to access `ticks` in `sleep()`.
 Instead of